SMART Permission Tickets

 • Verify Type: ticket_type SHALL be present and recognized.
 The Data Holder SHALL verify the ticket_type is listed in its smart_permission_ticket_types_supported.

-• Select Profile Rules: The recognized ticket_type selects the profile rules applied in the remaining steps — which claims are required (presenter binding, identity evidence, requester shape, context fields), evidence parameters, and ticket-type access limits.
+• Select Profile Rules: The recognized ticket_type selects the profile rules applied in the remaining steps — which claims are required (presenter binding, identity evidence, requester shape, profile claims), evidence parameters, and ticket-type access limits.
 This is the single hook point for use-case specifics; every other step is the same for all tickets.

 • Verify Trust: Is this iss accepted under the Data Holder's locally configured trust policy for this ticket type?